Szaborobert5/Energy-harvesting/README.md

 - LTC3588-1 – piezoelectric vibration energy harvesting
 The project includes custom PCB design, experimental measurements, and validation using oscilloscope analysis 📈.

+## 🎉 Achivments
+Implemented the thermoelectric energy harvesting circuit to an RFID tag to enhance reading range and co-authored an IEEE science paper

 ## 💰 Budget

 This project was completed within a budget of $800, covering: